renovate-bot/zw/docs/guides/05_customization.md

 </APITable>

-## Zstyle
+## Style control for the completion system `zstyle`

 What does `zstyle` do? - [unix.stackexchange.com/questions/214657/what-does-zstyle-do](https://unix.stackexchange.com/questions/214657/what-does-zstyle-do/239980)

-`zstyle` handles the obvious style control for the completion system, but it seems to cover more than just that.
+The `zstyle` handles the obvious style control for the completion system, but it seems to cover more than just that.
 E.g., the vcs_info module relies on it for display of git status in your prompt.
+You can start by looking at the few explanatory paragraphs in `man zshmodules` in the `zstyle` section.

 ### Fuzzy matching of completions for when you mistype them: